delendum-xyz/delendum.xyz/_posts/2022-11-15-zk-snark-aggregation.md

 the verifier (for whom the proof really boils down to the linear-time computation she has to perform).

-For specifics, we refer to [the original paper](https://eprint.iacr.org/2019/1021).
+For specifics, we refer to the original [Halo paper](https://eprint.iacr.org/2019/1021).
 The Halo approach is clearly algebraic in its nature: It depends on the nice homomorphic properties of Pedersen commitments, as well as a particular polynomial.
 Moreover, it is sequential: The prover iteratively adds commitments
 $$G_{1}, G_{2},...$$ to his inner proof, before opening a linear